 Chelsey’s favorite professor at CIA was Graphic Design professor, Gene Pawlowski.
 Chelsey learned from Professor Pawlowski’s “old school” style of teaching typography.
 He was detailed orientated, pushing his students to be specific and precise in their designs.
 Chelsey’s favorite class with him was a Hand Made Bookmaking Class.
 The class included learning and using tons of ancient gadgets for bookmaking.
 Chelsey is continuously striving to find a legitimate use for the font Adobe Giddy Up in her work.
 She loves storytelling and believes that great design can be used to tell great stories.
 Her dream project would be to design a coffee table book of objects organized neatly in rainbow order.

 Prior to joining the team at Bialosky + Partners, Chelsey worked at Agnes Studio where she had interned since 2011.
 In addition to her work at Agnes, she has worked on freelance projects for Case Western Reserve University, Cuyahoga Community College, and Reclaimed Cleveland.
 Chelsey was attracted to the Bialosky team, as many of her favorite projects bridge the gap between the digital realm and the real world as tactile objects.
 This could be through environmental design or other means, with a particular interest in the ongoing life of projects and materials once the designer’s “scope of services” is complete.
 She brings value to our team with a multi-disciplinary skill set to engage with print and environmental design in unique ways.
 A native of Sharon, PA and former elevator operator at The World’s Largest Off-Priced Ladies’ Fashion store.
-Chelsey spent much of her childhood making “bad” fan websites for her favorite bands like New Found Glory.
+Chelsey spent much of her childhood making “bad” fan websites for her favorite bands.
 Chelsey currently resides in Lakewood with her two feline roommates, Steve and Trevor.
 In her free time she enjoys riding bikes, drawing terrible horses, and telling bad jokes.
 One day she will own a kayak or a hammock to aid in her favorite hobby: marathon weekend napping.

 We recently sat down with Chelsey to learn a little more: Favorite designed object / project in the last year (could be a building, piece of graphic design, product design, etc.): I am a huge fan of pretty much anything Vallee Duhamel has produced in the last year—super playful graphic and motion design.
 I love to see designers bringing in tactile/handmade elements into their work.